sonicdcer/MarioKart64Recomp/README.md

 ### [Check out the latest release here](https://github.com/sonicdcer/MarioKart64Recomp/releases/latest).

+Join the [N64: Recompiled Community Discord](https://discord.gg/AWZThJ4dPf) to discuss this and other N64: Recompiled projects!

 ### **This repository and its releases do not contain game assets.
 The original game is required to build or run this project.**

 ## Table of Contents